Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 11. Use a money-saving app Too Good To Go matches app users with local restaurants and food outlets that have food left at the end of the day to sell for less.
 This way, the food doesn’t go in the bin so you’re doing your bit to reduce food waste, too.
 You might expect to spend anything from around £1 to £7 for a ‘magic bag’ from a local business that contains a surprise mix of products.
 Meanwhile, Olio is a food-sharing app that enables people to share food they won’t use with their local community.
 You can simply sign up, and find what’s on offer and sort a time to collect.

 12. Use coupons Using coupons and voucher codes can make a big difference to the cost of your food shop.
 You can find these online from across the internet.
-For example, download the Lidl Plus (opens in new tab) app for money off coupons each week, which you must activate before you get to the checkout.
-Find some of the lastest voucher codes on MoneySavingExpert (opens in new tab).
+Sites like MyVoucherCodes regularly have discount deals with the big supermarkets.
+For example, download the Lidl Plus app for money off coupons each week, which you must activate before you get to the checkout.
+Find some of the latest voucher codes on MoneySavingExpert.

 13. Keep a note of offers you’ve seen Food adverts are everywhere!
 It's hard to remember the discounts they shout about when you actually get to the store.
 Take a quick photo on your phone or tear it out of the newspaper or magazine.
 Although, be careful not to let one good offer tempt you to shop in a supermarket that would otherwise be too expensive for you.
 The amount you save will not cover the extra cost of other ingredients.
 Also look for in-store initiatives such as Asda's Kids Eat for £1 offer and similar for other ideas on how to feed the family for less.